all data is stored as tables in DBs

 QUERY = "select food, count(animals.name) as num from diet join animals on diet.species = animals.species group by food having num = 1"

-: food and corresponding animalsfrom animals join diet
+select food, count(animals.name) as num: food and corresponding animalsfrom animals join diet: from joined table of animals and diet

-: table joining conditiongroup by food
+diet.species = animals.species: table joining conditiongroup by food: aggregate selection food, count(animals.name) by food

 QUERY = "select count(*) from animals;"